World’s Largest & Most Recent Marathon Study

 - The fastest age group for women is 20-29 with an average finishing time of 4:42:10

-In this study, we also looked at the marathon statistics pertaining to the different age groups and how those age groups were performing over the years of 2014-2017.
+In this study, we also looked at the marathon statistics pertaining to the different age groups and how those age groups were performing in running over the years of 2014-2017.
 Age group 40-49 is the fastest category with an averaging finish time of 4:22:03, the age group 0-19 is neck and neck, only lagging by a mere 14 seconds and in third is the age group 30-39 with an average finish time of 4:23:59.
 Age Group 80-89 closes the table with an average finishing time of 6:09:48.
 When it comes to age groups pertaining to each gender, the fastest age group for men is 40-49 with an average finish time of 4:11:19 and the fastest age group for women is 20-29 with an average finish time of 4:42:10.
 When we looked at each individual year, the age group 40-49 took the gold for every year, with the exception of 2017 where the age group 0-19 took the win.

 Senior Citizens Take the Lead

 - Age group 90-99 had the highest growth in participation at 41.36% in 2015

 - Age group 90-99 also had the highest overall growth in participation from 2014-2017 with an increase of 38.74%

 - Age group 20-29 had the highest decline

 - Age group 40-49 is most popular in all continents except North America